lockedatapublished/blog/content/posts/2018-10-22-testing-roundup.md

 If you're brand-new to unit testing your R package, I'd recommend reading [this chapter from Hadley Wickham's book about R packages](http://r-pkgs.had.co.nz/tests.html).

 There's an R package called `RUnit` for unit testing, but in the whole post we'll mention resources around the [`testthat` package](https://github.com/r-lib/testthat) since it's the one we use in our packages, and arguably the most popular one. `testthat` is great!
-Don't hesitate to reads its docs again if you started using it a while ago, since the [latest major release](https://www.tidyverse.org/articles/2017/12/testthat-2-0-0/) e.g. added the `setup()` and `teardown()` functions to run code before and after all tests, very handy.
+Don't hesitate to reads its docs again if you started using it a while ago, since the [latest major release](https://www.tidyverse.org/articles/2017/12/testthat-2-0-0/) e.g. added the [`setup()` and `teardown()` functions](http://testthat.r-lib.org/reference/teardown.html) to run code before and after all tests, very handy.

 To setup testing in an existing package i.e. creating the test folder and adding `testthat` as a dependency, run [`usethis::use_testthat()`](http://usethis.r-lib.org/reference/use_testthat.html).
 In our WIP [`pRojects` package](https://github.com/lockedata/pRojects), we set up the tests directory for you so you don't forget.
-Then, in any case, add new test for a function using `usethis::use_test()`.
+Then, in any case, add new tests for a function using `usethis::use_test()`.

 The [`testthis` package](https://github.com/s-fleck/testthis) might help make your testing workflow even smoother.
 In particular, `test_this()` "reloads the package and runs tests associated with the currently open R script file.", and there's also a function for opening the test file associated with the current R script.